 What is a 5-Panel Drug Test?

 Every drug test comes in panels.
 As the name suggests, a 5 panel drug test kits screen for five classes of drugs.
 Opiates, THC, PCP, Cocaine, and Amphetamines are the chemicals assessed by this drug panel test.
 A 5 panel drug test is the standard test for screening employees in the USA.
-Nowadays, both government agencies and private sectors implement this drug test to assess whether an individual has been into drugs or a victim of drug abuse.
+Nowadays, both government agencies and private sectors implement this urine drug test to assess whether an individual has been into drugs or a victim of drug abuse.
 When it comes to workplace drug tests, a 5 panel drug screen is used in the process.
 According to the Federal government's guidelines, all employees must undergo a 5 panel drug test.

 It's not just confined to the workplace, but the US transportation department also implements it for some reasons or other.
 This test's primary objective in the transportation realm is to scrutinize whether a truck or a bus driver has consumed drugs at any point.
 Before giving him/her the vehicle license, the transport authority checks the test results while determining if they are suited for that particular role.
 Even after acquiring a license, the drivers are made to sit in this test once a year to confirm their dedication to the transport service system.